-The 56 Business Class seats are located in one large cabin, behind First Class cabin and in front of Premium Economy.
-The white colour of the suites and cabin walls elegantly contrasts with the seat covers’ maritime blue.
+The 56 Business Class seats are located in one large cabin, behind the First Class cabin and in front of Premium Economy.
+The white color of the suites and cabin walls elegantly contrasts with the seat covers’ maritime blue.
 The cabin’s ceiling also features four chandeliers, creating soft light inflight.
-The seats feature a ying-yang 2-4-2 layout; window and middle seats face backwards, while aisle seats face forwards.
-Because of this, you have to jump over other passenger’s legs to reach the aisle when seated in a backward facing seat (which is rather inconvenient).
+The seats feature a ying-yang 2-4-2 layout; window and middle seats face backward, while aisle seats face forwards.
+Because of this, you have to jump over other passenger’s legs to reach the aisle when seated in a backward-facing seat (which is rather inconvenient).

 The Club World seats on the B777 are identical to those on BA’s B747 and A380.
-Each seat is located within its own cocoon or suite, with a pitch of 72 inches (182 cm), a seat cushion width of 20 inches (50 cm) and in front of each seat, there is a foot rest, which acts as an extension of the flatbed.
-The seat reclines to 180 degrees flatbed, and the overall length is a 6ft (183cm).
+Each seat is located within its own cocoon or suite, with a pitch of 72 inches (182 cm), a seat cushion width of 20 inches (50 cm), and in front of each seat, there is a footrest, which acts as an extension of the flatbed.
+The seat reclines to 180 degrees flatbed, and the overall length is 6ft (183cm).
 It can also partially recline to a Z-position for relaxing and watching films.

 Each seat has its own private entertainment screen, which swings out from one side of the cabin suite.
-There are also noise-cancelling headphones provided, two USB sockets, power, and a video RCA connection for your camcorder, DVD player or camera.
-With 12 inches or 20 cm, the screen is considerably larger as compared to that of BA’s older wide body planes.
-It also tilts up and down, so watching the screen from the near or fully flat-bed position is possible.
-There are lots of movies and box sets to explore and an excellent flight map as well as a more unusual opportunity to chat with other passengers on your console.
+There are also noise-canceling headphones provided, two USB sockets, power, and a video RCA connection for your camcorder, DVD player, or camera.
+With 12 inches or 20 cm, the screen is considerably larger than that of BA’s older wide-body planes.
+It also tilts up and down, so watching the screen from the near or fully flatbed position is possible.
+There are lots of movies and box sets to explore and an excellent flight map, as well as a more unusual opportunity to chat with other passengers on your console.

-Each seat comes with a thin blanket, a comfortable pillow, and an amenity kit which comes in a drawstring bag (one male, one female) that can double up as a shoe or underwear bag.
-Products are Elemis in travel sizes and include moisturiser and lip balm, an eyeshade, earplugs, socks, toothbrush, toothpaste and a pen.
+Each seat comes with a thin blanket, a comfortable pillow, and an amenity kit, which comes in a drawstring bag (one male, one female) that can double up as a shoe or underwear bag.
+Products are Elemis in travel sizes and include moisturizer and lip balm, an eyeshade, earplugs, socks, toothbrush, toothpaste, and a pen.

-What are the best Club World seats on British Airways’s B77W?
+What are the best Club World seats on British Airways’ B77W?

-Single travellers should go for the rear facing, window seats, which are located in their own cocoon in, although you will have to step over the feet of other passengers every time you leave your seat (except when you are seated in a window seat in row 16, which has direct aisle access).
+Single travelers should go for the rear-facing window seats, which are located in their own cocoon in.
+However, you will have to step over the feet of other passengers every time you leave your seat (except when you are seated in a window seat in row 16, which has direct aisle access).

-The centre seats in are a the best option for couples, as you’re basically flying in a private suite.
-You will, once again, have to step over another passenger’s legs every time you need to go to the bathroom or want to stretch your legs (except for the row 16, which has direct aisle access).
+The center seats are the best option for couples, as you’re basically flying in a private suite.
+You will, once again, have to step over another passenger’s legs every time you need to go to the bathroom or want to stretch your legs (except for row 16, which has direct aisle access).

 What are the worst Club World seats on British Airway’s B77W?